dobladov/last-moment/README.md

 Just play a previously opened video and it will continue where it was.

-The programr deletes the track of files older than 30 days.
+The program deletes the track of files older than 30 days.

 ## Documentation